boothj5/head-unit/README.md

 {
     TEST_MODULE("some_tests");
     SETUP(setup);
+    BEFORETEST(beforetest);
+    AFTERTEST(aftertest);
     TEST(test_something);
     TEST(test_something_else);
     TEARDOWN(teardown);
 }
 ```
+The use of static is optional but stops tests with similar names in different source files conflicting.

+The register function must not be static.

+The SETUP, BEFORETEST, AFTERTEST and TEARDOWN functions and equivalent macros are optional.

 ### Create a header and source file to register and run all modules